-As of December 31, 2017, certain other affiliates of the Company's Manager own an approximately 20% interest in Jefferson Terminal which has been accounted for as a component of non-controlling interest in consolidated subsidiaries in the consolidated financial statements of the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
-The carrying amount of this non-controlling interest at December 31, 2017 was \$66.2 million.
-For the year ended December 31, 2017, the amount of this non-controlling interest share of the net loss was \$8.7 million.
+As of December 31, 2019, certain other affiliates of the Company's Manager own an approximately 20% interest in Jefferson Terminal which has been accounted for as a component of non-controlling interest in consolidated subsidiaries in the consolidated financial statements of the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
+The carrying amount of this non-controlling interest at December 31, 2019 was \$33.7 million.
+For the year ended December 31, 2019, the amount of this non-controlling interest share of the net loss was \$17.4 million.

-In connection with the Capital Call Agreement related to the Series 2016 Bonds discussed in Note 8 of the Company's Annual Report on Form 10-K for the year ended December 31, 2017, the Company and an affiliate of its Manager entered into a Fee and Support Agreement.
+In connection with the Capital Call Agreement related to the Series 2016 Bonds discussed in Note 9 of the Company's Annual Report on Form 10-K for the year ended December 31, 2019, the Company and an affiliate of its Manager entered into a Fee and Support Agreement.
 The Fee and Support Agreement provides that the affiliate of the Manager is compensated for its guarantee of a portion of the obligations under the Standby Bond Purchase Agreement.
-This affiliate of the Manager received fees of \$1.74 million, which is being amortized as interest expense to the earlier of the redemption date or February 13, 2020.
+This affiliate of the Manager received fees of \$1.7 million, which was amortized as interest expense to the earlier of the redemption date or February 13, 2020.
+In February 2020, the Fee and Support was terminated in connection with the repayment of the Series 2016 Bonds as described below.